aldrinmathew/PublicSource/README.md

 --------- EXCEPTIONS ---------

-This project does not explicitly mention any files/materials are licensed differently.
+This project does not explicitly mention any files/materials that are licensed differently.
 You can assess the source code to find parts that could be licensed differently.

 ```

 ## Philosophy

-The real world interpretation of open source is flawed, as it
-is often meant to be "Free and Open Source" instead of just
-"Open Source".
-And because of that, this licence is not
-compatible with the definition of Open Source by the Open
-Source Initiative (OSI).
-Instead this licence follows the true
-meaning of "open" source, allowing the source to be viewed and
-distributed by the public free of cost.
-However, advertising
-that this licence promotes "open" source can lead to ambiguity
-and confusion as there is another interpretation of the
-concept known to the public.
+The real world interpretation of open source is flawed, as it is often meant to be "Free and Open Source" instead of just "Open Source".
+And because of that, this licence is not compatible with the definition of Open Source by the Open Source Initiative (OSI).
+Instead this licence follows the true meaning of "open" source, allowing the source to be viewed and distributed by the public free of cost.
+However, advertising that this licence promotes "open" source can lead to ambiguity and confusion as there is another interpretation of the concept known to the public.